SandorJokai/LEMP-stack/README.md

 Don't forget to create a symlink to the newly created configfile:

-$ sudo ln -s /etc/nginx/sites-available/DB-query.php /etc/nginx/sites-enabled/
+$ sudo ln -s /etc/nginx/sites-available/DB-query /etc/nginx/sites-enabled/

+$ sudo vi /var/www/DB-query.php (*Add a php section here which will be connected first and then make a query and finally close the connection with the remote DB *)

 $ sudo systemctl restart nginx